aksenofo/sparrow/README.md

 # Sparrow
 You may use __openssl__ with __libev__ (minimalistic idea)
 See example folder.
-Project is unsing some socket wrapper only to simplify unitests and example.
+Project is using some socket wrapper only to simplify unitests and examples.
-You may use your own wrapers for you projects.
+You may use your own wrapers for your projects.

 # Download